masak/lambda-calculus/README.md

 * Syntax for lambda terms: variables, abstraction, application.
 * Abbreviated syntax.
-* Asking whether a variable is bound in a certain expression. ← *I'm this far already*
+* Asking whether a variable is bound in a certain expression. ← *We're this far already*
 * Asking whether an expression is closed (contains no free variables).
 * α-conversion: "hygienic" renaming of bound variables.
 * β-reduction: actually applying an appliction.